luoq03/Final-Project-Coding-Three-Exploring-to-Machine-Intelligence/README.md

 ##  Main Code Structure and Explanation ##
 Since the foundational code for the four works is the same, I will explain them together here.
+### In the following code, I made some attempts to improve the code: ###

+1.I used more convolutional layers and deeper networks, or repeated training with the same network depth to enhance the quality of the generated outputs.

+2.I tried using different optimizers and adjusting the values of the loss function.

+3.I optimized the dataset to have better performance during model training, such as using higher resolution images.

+4.I experimented with using more epochs for training.

+5.I tried adjusting the parameter for label smoothing.

 ###  Import necessary libraries and modules ###